-200 CAs that were not compliant [Netrust2007]).
+community, marking basicConstraints as critical may break other applications, which is the reason it is not marked as such in a sizeable fraction of the CA certificates preinstalled in browsers (as of September 2007, the root store in Microsoft Windows XP contained 85 out of 200 CAs that were not compliant [Netrust2007]).
 For new CAs that do not face known incompatibilities, it is strongly recommended to set basicConstraints and mark it critical.

-- 9 The CA must ensure that the use of public keys is minimal and relevant to the goals of its PKI, particularly for its own public key (in the CA certificate).
-It does this by defining acceptable and unacceptable uses in the policy, but also by setting the appropriate extensions in the certificates.
+- 9 There may be CAs that either do not issue CRLs at all, since their end-entity certificates have a short life time, or that use indirect CRLs.
+Note that indirect CRLs have not been extensively tested, and are not currently supported by OpenSSL.
+There is also no direct way to create such an end-entity certificate in the many CA products, such as the Sun One/Iplanet CMS, although direct generation of the ASN.1 is always a possibility.
+Grid middleware currently cannot use indirect CRLs. - 10 A CA can limit permitted use by defining acceptable and unacceptable uses in the policy statements, but also by setting the appropriate extensions in the certificates.
 Compliant software will then find it harder to use the CA's public keys for inappropriate purposes.
-If it is found that the CA's public keys are used for purposes contrary to the defined goals of its PKI, it can adversely affect the CA's name, reputation, or operations, and, ultimately, the most precious thing it has trust. - 10 There may be CAs that either do not issue CRLs at all, since their end-entity certificates have a short life time, or that use indirect CRLs.
-The use of indirect CRLs has not been extensively tested, but it is not supported at all by openssl, and it is probably not tested well or supported well in other software, unfortunately.
-It can't really be tested because nobody seems to be able to create either a client or a "signer".
-For instance there is no direct path to create such an end-entity certificate in the Sun One/Iplanet CMS product, although direct generation of the ASN.1 is always a possibility.
-But grid middleware today cannot use it. - 11 extendedKeyUsage should not be included not only because the values of this attribute are not normally relevant for CA certificates, but also it will make the certificate unsuitable for use with Microsoft Internet Explorer version up to and including version 6, and unsuitable for use with any version of Microsoft Outlook, as these products will make a logical 'and' between keyUsage and extendedKeyUsage extensions for potentially unrelated usages. - 12 If adding explicit text to the certificate, such as was possible using the nsComment extension, is desired, the new attribute to put such text is the certificatePolicies.userNotice.explicitText (encoded as an IA5String).
+If it is found that the CA's public keys are used for purposes contrary to the defined goals of its PKI, it can adversely affect the CA's name, reputation, or operations, and, ultimately, the most precious thing it has trust. - 11 extendedKeyUsage should not be included not only because the values of this attribute are not normally relevant for CA certificates, but also it will make the certificate unsuitable for use with Microsoft Internet Explorer up to and including version 6, and unsuitable for use with any version of Microsoft Outlook, as these products will make a logical 'and' between keyUsage and extendedKeyUsage extensions for potentially unrelated usages. - 12 If adding explicit text to the certificate, such as was possible using the nsComment extension, is desired, the new attribute to put such text is the certificatePolicies.userNotice.explicitText (encoded as an IA5String).
 Note that RFC3280 RECOMMENDS that only an OID is used in the certificatePolicies extension.
-Also, compliant RFC3280 implementations SHOULD actually display each and every user notice to the user. - 13 Client software can use the cRLDistributionPoints extension to retrieve CRLs on-demand, although no known grid software implementations today actually support that.
+Also, compliant RFC3280 implementations SHOULD actually display each and every user notice to the user.